30 July 2019

 Typically, many organisations operating in the b2b space may only have a handful of customers one of which may comprise the majority of their annual sales revenue.

 The fact of a limited customer base has both advantages and disadvantages.
 The organisations comprising the component supply chain to the Australian car industry enjoyed a relatively captive market for decades having 4 customers – Ford, Holden, Mitsubishi and Toyota.
-Having fine tuned their manufacturing, human resources and business processes to efficiently meet the needs of their few customers they now face an insurmountable task finding new customers now that car manufacturing is to cease in Australia.
+Having fine tuned their manufacturing, human resources and business processes to efficiently meet the very special needs of their few customers they faced an insurmountable task finding new customers when car manufacturing ceased in Australia.

 Direct selling is the dominant promotional technique

 Business to business marketers typically are less reliant on mass marketing techniques such as television, radio and press advertising where the ability to reach many hundreds of thousands of viewers is possible but not required.
 Such advertising would have very low return on investment for business to business marketers who only have a very small number of customer target organisations many of whom they would probably know by name (or could find out soon enough with a bit of digging around).

 The implications for the promotion mix selection are that firms who sell business to business tend to rely heavily on direct selling (i.e. using people who have a sales role) and use other promotional techniques to support this function; lead generation activities through “networking” and digital marketing techniques are often used.
 Trade shows and exhibitions are also used to not only gain brand awareness but also to facilitate meeting potential buyers.
 Other important sales tools are technical data sheets and specification folders…

 The increasing importance of websites in industrial selling